Mahnoor-Naseer/First_Webpage_project/README.md

 # First_Webpage_project

-It is a static web design project.
+It is a static webpage design project.